Skip to main content

 • parallel work across teams without constant conflicts

-• repeatable installations into shared environments
+• repeatable deployments into shared environments

 • clear ownership of configuration